Skip to content

 Verified Action Approvals

-The Guardians must validate messages emitted by contracts before sending them to the target chain.
-Once a majority of Guardians observe the message and determine finality, the Guardians sign a keccak256 hash of the message body.
+Guardians validate messages emitted by contracts before sending them to the target chain.
+Once a majority of Guardians agree the message is valid, they sign a keccak256 hash of the message body.

 The message is wrapped up in a structure called a VAA, which combines the message with the Guardian signatures to form a proof.